All photos: Stephanie Breijo

 Because Fiola Mare’s menu is seafood-centric, Trabocchi highlights the subtle flavor of the delicate fish without overpowering it.
 Never too rich and always uniquely satisfying, each item is balanced and presented beautifully.
 Almost all of the dishes on each day’s menu are unique to Fiola Mare; Fiola and Casa Luca have their own, completely distinct, menus.
 (One exception to this rule is the Fiola Maine Lobster Ravioli, which is also available at Fiola.)

-The desserts we sampled – the Baba al Rhum, a confection of vanilla crema, pear marmellata, toasted Alba hazelnuts and pasty, and the Spumone, a light, refreshing dish of pistachio and olive oil gelato complemented by Amarena cherries and green strawberries–bore this same light yet flavorful signature.
-(I’m not a sweets person, or even a pistachio person in particular, and the few bites I had of these desserts ensured that I’ll be returning to try the rest as soon as I possibly can.)
+The desserts we sampled–the Baba al Rhum, a confection of vanilla crema, pear marmellata, toasted Alba hazelnuts and pasty; and the Spumone, a light, refreshing dish of pistachio and olive oil gelato complemented by Amarena cherries and green strawberries–bore this same light yet flavorful signature.

 A unique dish at this iteration of Fiola is the Chocolate Bon Bon dessert: four bon bons are served in their own specially prepared box at each table, ready to be plucked out by admiring fingers.

-We were absolutely blown away by every aspect of our experience here.
+We were impressed by every aspect of our experience here.
 The space, the food, the atmosphere, the people–everything was gorgeous.
-Make your reservations now: Fiola Mare is your new favorite date spot.
+Make your reservations now, because Fiola Mare is your new favorite date spot.

 Fiola Mare is located at 3050 K Street NW, Suite 101 and is open for lunch Tuesday through Friday from 11:30 AM to 2:30 PM, dinner Monday through Thursday 5:30 PM to 10:30 PM, Friday and Saturday 5 PM to 11 PM, and Sunday 5 PM to 9 PM.
 Brunch is served Saturday and Sunday from 11:30 AM to 3 PM.